News Europe/H2020 at AMU

 More information on the ongoing projects: email@example.com

-Furthermore, AMU confirms its place as the first French university in the H2020 "Health" programme and its 2nd place as a French university in terms of the amount of grants obtained.
+Furthermore, AMU confirms its place as the leading French university in the H2020 "Health" programme and its 2nd place as a French university in terms of the amount of grants obtained.

 and page The CIRCLE.